Posted on Oct 21, 2025

 1. Unnecessary words, sentences, and paragraphs

-Extra words can disrupt the flow of your sentences and the overall reading experience.
+Extra words disrupt the flow of your sentences and the overall reading experience.
 The goal is to ensure your writing is clear, concise, and easy to read.

 Read your sentences out loud to see if they read smoothly.
 If they read awkwardly, try removing some words to see if that improves the flow.